hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 This is not the most convenient way to test programmatically an application.

 FSC provides an `Integration Test Infrastructure` that allow the developer to:
-- Describe the topology of the networks used (FSC network, in this case);
+- Describe the topology of the networks (FSC network, in this case);
 - Boostrap these networks;
 - Initiate interactive protocols to complete given business tasks.

 Let us go step by step.

-### Describe the topology of the networks used
+### Describe the topology of the networks

 The `Ping Pong` example induces an FSC network topology with two FSC nodes.
 One node for the `initiator` and another node for the `responder`.